soundglade/aimlab/README.md

 - `/tests/unit/` - Unit tests for individual components and functions
 - `/tests/setup.ts` - Global test setup and configuration

+### Testing Philosophy

+Our testing approach follows these principles:

+1. **Focus on meaningful tests** - We prioritize tests that verify actual functionality rather than implementation details.
+2. **Avoid redundant tests** - We don't write tests that verify the same thing multiple ways.
+3. **Test real behavior** - We prefer testing against real implementations rather than using mocks when possible.
+4. **Keep tests simple** - Tests should be easy to understand and maintain.
+5. **Test edge cases** - We focus on testing boundary conditions and error cases that are likely to occur.

+### Testing Browser APIs in Node.js

+For components that use browser APIs (like IndexedDB), we use polyfills to enable testing in Node.js:

+- `fake-indexeddb` - Provides a full implementation of the IndexedDB API for testing
+- Our test setup automatically configures these polyfills

 ### Writing Tests

 Tests are written using Vitest and React Testing Library.
 Example: